2B (Nier: Automata): Related media and crossovers

 2B appears in two spin-off novels; the novelization Long Story Short, and the short story collection Short Story Long, both written by Yoko and Jun Eishima.
 2B is also a lead character in the 2023 anime adaptation Nier: Automata Ver1.1a, which features an alternate story supervised by Yoko to fit the new medium.
 2B was one of the characters featured in a crossover event with the mobile game Nier Reincarnation (2021).
-She is also represented in merchandise, including a life-sized figurine made by COCO, a Play Arts Kai figurine, and a statue of the game's main cast, where she is shown alongside 9S and A2.
+She is also represented in merchandise, including a life-sized figurine made by COCO, a Play Arts Kai figurine, a pop-up shop, a statue of the game's main cast, where she is shown alongside 9S and A2, shirts, and S.H.
+Figuarts NieR: Automata figures.

 2B is a playable guest character in Bandai Namco's fighting game Soulcalibur VI (2018).
 The DLC featured a scenario around the character, themed moves and weapons, and an alternate white variation dubbed "2P".
 Given the inverted colour scheme of 2B when playing as a second player, the name "2P" was adopted as a play on being player two, and it sounding similar to 2B.
 Yoko Taro jokingly suggested the P stands for Panasonic.
+Before 2B joined Soulcalibur VI, she was considered for Tekken 7, but according to producer Katsuhiro Harada, it could have been different.
 2B appeared alongside other Automata characters in a content patch in Shadowbringers, the third major expansion for Final Fantasy XIV.
 The scenario, titled YoRHa: Dark Apocalypse, was released in three parts, from 2019 to 2021.
+In 2024, 2B was added as DLC to the fighting game Granblue Fantasy Versus: Rising.